 Emergency contraception (EC) is a safe, effective back-up birth control method that can prevent pregnancy after unprotected intercourse or contraceptive failure.
 EC does not terminate a pregnancy and will not work if someone is already pregnant.
 EC can be used safely multiple times – any time there is a risk of unintended pregnancy.
 However, EC only works within a certain period of time following intercourse and may not be as effective as routine methods of birth control.
 It also provides no protection from HIV/AIDS or sexually transmitted infections.

 Recent studies have raised concerns about the efficacy of EC pills (particularly levonorgestrel products such as Plan B One-Step® and its generics) when the user is above a certain weight.
-While the research is still underway, what is known is that ulipristal acetate pills (sold in the US as ella®) are effective at higher weights than levonorgestrel pills and the ParaGard® copper intrauterine device (IUD) is the most effective form of EC at any weight.
-RHTP encourages more studies on the efficacy of EC at various body weights.
+While the research is still underway as of 2017, what is known is that ulipristal acetate pills (sold in the US as ella®) are effective at higher weights than levonorgestrel pills and the ParaGard® copper intrauterine device (IUD) is the most effective form of EC at any weight.
+RHTP encouraged more studies on the efficacy of EC at various body weights.
 In the interim, women over 176 pounds in need of EC should consider using ParaGard® or ella®, which are only available from a provider or with a prescription, respectively.